 For the protection of delicate frame surfaces, please stretch film wrap around the frame.

 All unselected work will be returned to the Collection Centre chosen at the time of registration.
-It is not possible to change your Collection Centre after 5pm on 28 June 2017.
+It is not possible to change your Collection Centre after 5pm on 30 June 2023.

-The organisers of the Trinity Buoy Wharf Drawing Prize and the Project Managers hold personal data provided by entrants for the exhibition each year.
+The organisers of the Trinity Buoy Wharf Drawing Prize and the Project Manager hold personal data provided by entrants for the exhibition each year.
 This information will be used solely in conjunction with your entry for the Trinity Buoy Wharf Drawing Prize.
 If your work is accepted for the exhibition your personal data will be transferred to an archive for the Trinity Buoy Wharf Drawing Prize.
 Data pertaining to those whose work is not selected will be held for up to 12 months, after which this information will be destroyed.
-In registering, entrants agree that if selected for the Trinity Buoy Wharf Drawing Prize their contact details will be retained by the organisers of the Trinity Buoy Wharf and these may be added to the mailing lists for the Trinity Buoy Wharf Drawing Prize at Bath Spa University, from which is it possible to unsubscribe at any time.
+In registering, entrants agree that if selected for the Trinity Buoy Wharf Drawing Prize their contact details will be retained by the organisers of the Trinity Buoy Wharf and these may be added to the mailing lists for the Trinity Buoy Wharf Drawing Prize, from which is it possible to unsubscribe at any time.

-133 queries in 0.792 seconds.
+98 queries in 1.779 seconds.